home-assistant/home-assistant.io/source/_integrations/nest.markdown

 {% enddetails %}

-{% details "Example Action: Clip Preview thumbnail (gif) for Android or iOS %}
+{% details "Example Action: Clip Preview thumbnail (gif) for Android or iOS" %}

 Example for cameras that support Clip Previews, but transcoded to an animated gif (Android does not render video notifications).